 The Gion Festival Community

-In a sub-festival called the Byōbu Matsuri (Folding-Screen Festival), resident families and companies even now graciously open their doors and windows to display priceless folding screens, suits of armor, kimono and other family heirlooms.
+For example, traditionally there’s a Gion Festival sub-festival called the Byōbu Matsuri (Folding-Screen Festival).
+Even now resident families and companies graciously open their doors and windows to display priceless folding screens, suits of armor, kimono and other family heirlooms.

 Can anyone be part of the Gion Festival community?

 More than a million people visit the Gion Festival each year.
 That means that visitors like you and me (though mostly Japanese) far outnumber the Gion Festival chōnai members.
 How can this possibly be sustainable?

 I’ve reflected a lot on this.
 As festival visitors, how can we respond in kind to the festival patrons’ hospitality and generosity?